nextras/dbal/.github/ISSUE_TEMPLATE/question.md

 ---
 name: "\U0001F450 Question"
 labels: "question"
 about: Any question?
-Don't hesitate and ask.
+Do not hesitate and ask.

 ---